openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 * **IDLE:** The initial state where the PTW is awaiting a trigger, often a Shared TLB miss, to initiate a memory access request.
 In the case of the Hypervisor extension, the stage to which the translation belongs is determined by the enable_translation_i and en_ld_st_translation_i signals.
 There are 3 possible stages: G_INTERMED_STAGE, G_FINAL_STAGE and S_STAGE.
 When Hypervisor is not enabled PTW is always in S_STAGE.
 * **WAIT_GRANT:** Request memory access and wait for data grant
 * **PTE_LOOKUP:** Once granted access, the PTW examines the valid Page Table Entry (PTE), checking attributes to determine the appropriate course of action.
 Depending on the STAGE determined in the previous state, pptr and other atributes are updated accordingly.
-* **PROPOGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions.
+* **PROPAGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions.
-* **PROPOGATE_ACCESS_ERROR:** Propagate access fault if access is not allowed from a PMP perspective
+* **PROPAGATE_ACCESS_ERROR:** Propagate access fault if access is not allowed from a PMP perspective
 * **WAIT_RVALID:** After processing a PTE, the PTW waits for a valid data signal, indicating that relevant data is ready for further processing.
 * **LATENCY:** Introduces a delay to account for synchronization or timing requirements between states.